Adults: 12 years and olderChildren: 5 to 11 years oldInfants: 0 to 4 years old

 - Round-trip transportation to/from hotel or meeting point

-- Pick-up times run from 7 a.m. to 8:45 a.m. and vary according to hotel.
-See your Amstar representative for more information
+- Pick-up times run from 7 a.m. to 8:45 a.m. and vary according to your resort, so see your Amstar representative for more information

-- Bring insect repellent, sunglasses, a camera, a swimsuit and a towel (if tour includes a trip to the cenote)
+- Bring insect repellent, sunglasses, a camera, a swimsuit and a towel (if your excursion includes a trip to the cenote)

 - Drinks are not included at the restaurant